-In 2021, Norris Cotton Cancer Center (NCCC) launched a new pilot program called Community REsearch Ambassadors Together Ending Cancer (CREATE).
+In 2021, Dartmouth Cancer Center launched a new pilot program called Community REsearch Ambassadors Together Ending Cancer (CREATE).

 Through CREATE, we partner our scientists with cancer survivors and care partners ('Community Research Ambassadors') with lived experience related to the cancer being studied.
 By having Community Research Ambassadors at the table influencing our research activities, we aim to make our research more patient- and community-centered and to give survivors and care partners an opportunity to positively impact cancer research.